You’re going to Copenhagen? Lucky you!

 Water in the harbour is very clean, so we have “harbour pools”.
 One of the best and most popular is located at Islands Brygge.
 Also there’s ice cream and decent places to eat.
 Walk around the neighbourhood to experience classical working class architecture.

-Food stalls – but in the very organized and expensive end of the scale.
-Nice place, just not as bustling as it sounds.
+Food stalls in the organised and bit pricey end of the scale.
+Nice place and lots of things to choose from, just not as bustling as it might sound.

 The little mermaid